-Olympus E-M1 II versus Sony A7R III
+Olympus E-M1 II vs Sony A7R III

-The Olympus OM-D E-M1 Mark II and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in September 2016 and October 2017.
+The Olympus OM-D E-M1 Mark II and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in September 2016 and October 2017.
 Both the E-M1 II and the A7R III are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M1 II) and a full frame (A7R III) sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Sony provides 42.2 MP.
+The Olympus has a resolution of 20.2 megapixels, whereas the Sony provides 42.2 MP.

 Body comparison: Olympus E-M1 II vs Sony A7R III